 The actual weight of a 1oz Krugerrand is 33.9 grams.
 Each coin is minted in 916.7 (22ct) gold, so that the coin contains precisely one Troy ounce of pure gold.
 The remaining weight is due to the copper alloy, which is added to create a more durable coin, and also makes the Krugerrand slightly red in colour.

 Gold Krugerrand coins are available as 1oz, 1/2oz, 1/4oz and 1/10oz gold coins.
 Originally minted only as a 1oz coin, the 1980s saw fractional Krugerrands introduced to make them even more accessible and affordable.

 Yes.
 The 1oz Krugerrand has a face value of 1 Rand, though this is not detailed on the coin itself.
 However, the true value of the Krugerrand coin comes from the value of the pure gold contained within it.

 During the 1970s & 1980s, economic sanctions were held against South Africa for its policy of apartheid.
 Buying Krugerrands during these times could be seen as approval of the practice, and so some Western countries such as Great Britain made the Krugerrand an illegal import during these times.

 Since the end of apartheid in 1994, production levels of the Krugerrand have steadily increased and the Krugerrand is now seen as one of the most well-respected gold coins in existence today.

-With so much rich history behind it, we would suggest that if you are looking for a dependable gold coin for investment, the South African Krugerrand is surely a coin to possibly consider adding to any precious metals investment portfolio.
+If you are looking for a dependable gold coin for investment, the South African Krugerrand is the most popular investment bullion coin in the world, making it an excellent coin to consider adding to any precious metals investment portfolio.